-I’ve taken thousands of used car shots for used car sale ads and am excited to share my 5 biggest tips for high quality, professional looking car and truck photos.
-Car or truck photos is key for your ad.
+Photos are key for your car or truck ad.
 Not only do the images create an emotional connection and show the condition, they also show the seller’s competence and seriousness.

 This blog post will help you improve your pictures 100x with 5 simple tips.
-And then for more advanced reader, I’ll give my recommendations for the best camera for car photography, best lens for car photos, and I’ll cover phone car shots for those that just want to point and shoot.
+And at the end, I’ll give my recommendations for the best camera for car photography, best lens for car photos, and I’ll cover phone car shots for those that just want to point and shoot.

 Stand Back From the Vehicle and Use a Telephoto or Portrait Lens

-The biggest bang for the buck to improve your car pics is this tip: zoom in and stand back.
+The biggest bang for the buck to improve your car pics is zoom in and stand back.
 Most people use a wide lens and stand next to the vehicle.
 For example...

 Avoid shooting close.
 It’s an ok picture, but the car is out of proportion because the lens is too wide.
 Notice how the front end looks much bigger than the back?
 It’s a fisheye.
 Your brain corrects a lot of this picture because you know how a car should look, but it’s not ideal.
 Contrast it with:

 You can achieve a similar effect with your phone’s telephoto lens.
-Use the biggest optical zoom up to 2.5x, stay low (don’t be at eye level… crouch down to car level or lower), and enjoy your great shot!
+Use the biggest optical zoom up to 3x, stay low (don’t be at eye level… crouch down to car level or lower), and you'll get a much better` shot!

 Automotive photography is best after the “Golden Hour”